 Step 5: Make a Decision

-The final step in deciding whether or not to try the pill is just that: deciding.
+The final step in deciding whether or not to try contraceptives for acne is just that: deciding.
 Once you’ve considered the causes of your acne, the potential side effects, and talked with your doctor, you should have all the information you need to make an educated decision.